blairmacintyre/cs4873-s21/homeworks.md

 Try to be balanced and fair in your presentation of evidence.
 You don't necessarily need to take a strong stance on the issue.
 If as you research you find you are really undecided, you may instead write about why there is currently not enough evidence available on your issue.
 You can review all the existing evidence, and in your conclusion outline what sort of empirical research would be desirable to fully understand the issue.

-Quality of writing counts.
+_Quality of writing counts_.
 Please try to make your prose clear and readable.
 Do not use overly formal language, but also do not use colloquialisms.
 Your textbooks are reasonable models for the desired writing style.

 To the greatest extent possible, all statements in your paper should be supported by appropriate references.
 If you include personal opinion or other sources of data, mark those clearly.
 Your bibliography should be in APA style.